2/20/2025

 Operator

-Our next question is from Lauren Silverman with Credit Suisse.
+Our next question is from Lauren Silberman with Credit Suisse.
 Please proceed.

 speaker

 Thank you.
-So industry comps challenging Exit 24, 25 early on obviously have the noises of weather and holiday shifts.
+So industry comps, challenging exiting 24-25 early on.
+Obviously, you have the noise of weather and holiday shifts.
 Some of your peers have also had mixed commentary around the consumer.
-Can you just talk about what you're seeing with the underlying consumer?
-Any discernible changes in behaviors or thoughts on the relative resiliency at Shake Shack?
+Can you just talk about what you're seeing with the underlying consumer, any discernible changes in behaviors, or thoughts on the relative resiliency at Shake Shack?
 Thank you.
+Sure.

 speaker